Sacro Monte di Oropa Hotels

 Visiting the Oropa Sanctuary

-The main complex combines various styles of architecture of the 17th - 19th centuries, with baroque and neo-classical among them, and holds many artistic treasures from the same period, many of which can be seen in the museum-gallery on site.
+The main sanctuary complex at Oropa combines various styles of architecture of the 17th - 19th centuries, with baroque and neo-classical among them, and holds many artistic treasures from the same period, many of which can be seen in the museum-gallery on site.

-Other highlights at the Oropa sanctuary include the Royal Gate and Royal Apartments, while to the rear is a second, 19th-20th century church.
+Other highlights at the Oropa sanctuary include the Royal Gate and Royal Apartments, while to the rear is a second church, built in the 19th-20th centuries.

 The grounds around the sanctuary contain 19 chapels, twelve of which lead up the hill and depict scenes from the life of the Virgin Mary using paintings, frescoes, sculptures and other devotional works of art.